Housing Services

 Section 8 Waiting List Frequently Asked Questions

-We do not disclose your position on the wait list because your position is not locked in stone -- it can and does change many times as new applicants are added and deleted – making a position number essentially meaningless.
+We do not disclose your position on the Wait List because your position is not locked in stone -- it can change as new applicants are added and deleted – making a position number essentially meaningless.
+Positions change on the Wait List because it is ordered by a preference system (see Question 3) that awards priority points, as appropriate, (see Question #4) to an application.
+The application date and time is only used as a “tie breaker” for applications that have the same number of priority points.

 Applicants who have one or more preferences receive priority points and your position is determined by how many priority points you receive – more points mean a higher position.
 If you have the same amount of priority points as another applicant, the date the time of your application breaks the tie.